Natural Water Process Decaf

 The basic fact behind a natural decaffeination process of green tea: Caffeine is more easily and quickly eluted with hot water than EGCG, the most prominent antioxidants.
 Many of the beneficial effects of green tea are related to its catechins, especially, EGCG.

-Elution amount of EGCG is much less compared to Caffeine.
-When green tea leaves were steeped in hot water of 176 degrees Fahrenheit for 3 minutes and 80% of the caffeine was removed, only 4.1% of EGCG was eluted and 95.8% of EGCG remained in tea leaves.
+The elution amount of EGCG is much less compared to Caffeine.
+When green tea leaves were steeped in hot water of 176 degrees Fahrenheit for 3 minutes and 80% of the caffeine was removed, only 4.1% of EGCG was eluted and 95.9% of EGCG remained in tea leaves.

 The results show Caffeine can be removed selectively from both raw and steamed green tea leaves.